 The manager says that it is currently performing due diligence on a pipeline of mid-box and urban logistics warehouses worth in excess of €165m, with a strong weighting towards urban logistics warehouses.
 While these assets are all located in countries ASLI is currently invested in, the manager says that it is also actively exploring opportunities in new geographies, including the Nordics.
 As mentioned earlier, a number of opportunities also exist within the current portfolio for expansion developments on adjoining or adjacent plots, which could be funded by the company on a pre-let basis and at an attractive yield on cost.

 The majority of the pipeline assets are being negotiated on an off-market basis and were originated by ASI’s local transaction managers, a competitive advantage for the group.

 ASLI’s NAV initially made modest progress from launch, with rising property values offset by expenses incurred in establishing the portfolio.
-As the portfolio has expanded and valuations increased, the NAV total return has moved up.
+As the portfolio has expanded and valuations increased, the NAV total return has shot up.
 The NAV is reported in both euro and sterling.
 The NAV in Figure 23 is in sterling and can be sensitive to the euro-sterling exchange rate.
 The NAV at 31 March 2021 increased in euro terms but fell in sterling due to the unfavourable exchange rate.
 The 30 June 2021 NAV increased in both euro and sterling terms due to another uplift in portfolio values.